Approximating amoebas and coamoebas by sums of squares: Outlook

 \subsection{Acknowledgment.}

-Thanks to Mihai Putinar for pointing out reference~\cite{niculescu-putinar-2010}.
+Thanks to Mihai Putinar for pointing out reference~\cite{niculescu-putinar-2010} and to an anonymous referee for careful reading and helpful suggestions.
 Part of this work was done while the first author was visiting Universidad de Cantabria in Santander.
 He would like to express his gratitude for the hospitality.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}